francescmarti00/dmu-multimedia/md/JS-New-Intro-II-TECH2015.md

 ### 1. A very simple example

-Ok, but how to change two or more attributes simultaneously.
+Ok, but how to change two or more attributes simultaneously?
 We can use a function!

 A JavaScript function is a block of code designed to perform a particular task.
 A JavaScript function is executed when "something" invokes it (calls it).